radiant-maxar/openmaps-auth/README.md

 #### `OPENMAPS_AUTH_CLIENT_TLS`

-When set, enables authentication with TLS client certificates; requires having a certificate authority (CA), the configuration of which is beyond the scope of this document.
-The [`cryptography`](https://cryptography.io/en/latest/) package is required to use this option.
+When set, enables authentication with TLS client certificates; defaults to `False` unless both the `STEP_PROVISIONER` and `STEP_PROVISIONER_PASSWORD_FILE` are configured.
+Requires having a [Smallstep certificate authority](https://smallstep.com/docs/step-ca) running and configured for use (e.g., `step ca bootstrap --ca-url https://my-step-ca`).
+In addition, the [Smallstep CLI](https://smallstep.com/cli/), the `step` command, is required to be installed on the host.
+Smallstep tool configuration and general TLS concepts are beyond the scope of this document.

 Here's an example of additional [Nginx configuration](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_verify_client) to enable authentication with TLS certificates:

 ```
 ssl_client_certificate /path/to/ca-for-clients.pem;